Java-Workshops/JFrog-FreeTier-JVM/README.md

 the maven version 3.6.3 as tar.gz file.

+## Timetable and Agenda
+The tutorial is planned to be done in approx 2h in total.

+The BirdEyeView:
+* Intro into the JFrog Platform
+* A demo how to use a generic repo
+* Docker and the first steps
+* Maven and the HelloWorld
+* Vulnerabilities and how to visualize them
+* Pipelines Intro

+10 min: Intro check out the git repository and get the Overview about the JFrog Platform in general 10 min: Short Navigation inside the JFrog Platform as an admin 10 min: Generic Repos and what you could do with it
+10 min:
+10 min:
+10 min:
+10 min:
+10 min:
+10 min:
+10 min:
+10 min:
+10 min:

 ## The tutorial itself
 Lets start with the tutorial now!
 The plan is, to finish all steps in approx 2h.
 I will give you from time to time some